juliagangi/337Project1/README.md

 ## Running it

-Clone the entire main branch.
+Clone the entire "final" branch to your computer.
-Run awardnames.py manually or with the following command:
+Run awardnames.py manually or navigate to 337Project1 in terminal and run the following command:

 ```bash
 python3 awardnames.py